 The picturesque village of Whistler is home to stunning mountain peaks, scenic lakes and old cedar trees.
-It has a range of upscale hotels, an outstanding selection of restaurants, spas and a diversity of shops.
+It has a range of upscale hotels, a diversity of shops and an outstanding selection of restaurants and spas.

 During the winter, you can experience world-class skiing and snowboarding.
 The summer offers incredible hikes to turquoise lakes and glaciers.
 Whistler’s culture is all about having fun and exploring the great outdoors.